needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 The depth subsystem doesn't require additional resources, so enabling it doesn't affect performance

-ARKit's depth subsystem will only ever produce a single [`XRPointCloud`](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/api/UnityEngine.XR.ARSubsystems.XRPointCloud.html).
+ARKit's depth subsystem will only ever produce a single [XRPointCloud](xref:UnityEngine.XR.ARSubsystems.XRPointCloud).

-For more information, see the [ARSubsystems depth subsystem documentation](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/manual/depth-subsystem.html).
+For more information, see the [ARSubsystems depth subsystem documentation](xref:arsubsystems-depth-subsystem).

 ## Plane tracking